How and When Do I Properly Lubricate My Bearings?

 What Types of Lubricants Are Available?

-All greases currently on the market are composed of a base oil (mineral or synthetic), a thickener (polyurea, lithium, etc.), and other additives (anti-oxidants, rust inhibitors, anti-foaming additives, etc.) This complex mixing of different chemicals causes all grease to deteriorate at some rate, even under perfect operating conditions, this means that with most bearings, you will need to regrease at some point.
+All greases currently on the market are composed of a base oil (mineral or synthetic), a thickener (polyurea, lithium, etc.), and other additives (anti-oxidants, rust inhibitors, anti-foaming additives, etc.) This complex mixture of different chemicals causes all grease to deteriorate at some rate, even under perfect operating conditions.
+This means that with most bearings, you will need to regrease at some point.
 The four main causes of grease deterioration are oxidation, oil bleeding, mechanical working, and evaporation.

 - Lithium Soap Based Grease: Superior in heat resistance, water resistance, and mechanical stability.

 - Calcium Soap Based Grease: Superior in water resistance, inferior in heat resistance.

 - Sodium Soap Based Grease: Superior in heat resistance, inferior in water resistance.

 - Non Soap Based Grease: Superior in heat resistance.

 - Polyurea Grease: The standard in electric motor bearings due to high temperature performance, inherent anti-oxidative properties, and high shear stability.
 This grease thrives in sealed bearings.

 - Oil: Oil vendors use many different additives that may not be compatible with other oil types.
 Your best bet is to relubricate with the same oil the manufacturer recommends every time.
 If it is necessary to use different oil, contact the manufacturer to make sure the oils are compatible.

 There are eight simple steps to bearing relubrication: